Saint-Brieuc offshore wind farm

 When it becomes operational in 2023 it will have a total installed capacity of 496 megawatts (MW), capable of generating enough clean energy for 835,000 people.

-With an investment of 2,500 million euros it is estimated that, once commercialisation begins in 2023, it will meet the energy needs of 835,000 people.
+With an investment of 2.4 billion euros it is estimated that, once commercialisation begins in 2023, it will produce 1,820 gigawatt hours (GWh) per year, which will supply energy to 835,000 people.